centrosh/trdpSimulator/docs/milestones.md

 3. *As a compliance analyst, I can store simulation outputs and replay them on demand so that evidence is auditable.*

-## Milestone 4 – UI & Automation Interfaces
+## Milestone 4 – UI & Automation Interfaces ✅ Completed
 - **Goal:** Provide CLI, REST, and optional UI controls for running simulations and visualising results.
 - **Duration:** 3 sprints
 - **Exit Criteria:** CLI feature parity with engine, API server with scenario control endpoints, and UI telemetry dashboards.
+- **Status:** Achieved.
+The lightweight automation API now exposes run control, scenario/device catalogue queries, schema validation, and an HTML dashboard mirroring CLI capabilities for telemetry monitoring.

 ### User Stories
 1. *As an operator, I can start, pause, and resume simulations from the